reynarzz/MinoTool/README.md

 The imgui demo window and a tool bar.
 ![](readmefiles/basic.png)

-# But is that all you can do with it?
+# But... is that all you can do with it?

 #### You can do some interesting tools when taking advantage of its (wip) 3D renderer.
 ## Here is a tool I made for my own game in Unity3D.